jcubic/jcubic/README.md

 * While I'm prepering 2nd edition of my intro to programming course I plan to publish [the Curriculum](https://github.com/jcubic/koduj-curriculum) on Creative Commons license.
 * Another plan that I have is to rewrite my popular jquery.terminal library into TypeScript with ES Modules and without jQuery dependency.
 It will be called [jQTerminal](https://github.com/jcubic/jQTerminal), and market as framework from the beginning.

+## Open Source
+My most known Open Source library is [jQuery Terminal](https://terminal.jcubic.pl/), it has long history and was started in about 2010.
+I've started working on [version 3.0](https://github.com/jQTerminal/jQTerminal) recently.
+I've plan it to be complete rewrite in TypeScript without dependency on jQuery.
+I've planned to use something modern like [Cash](https://github.com/fabiospampinato/cash) with similar API.

+If I will get accepted it will allow me to actually focus on writing new version of the library.
+Also write better documentation and visual tests that are missing.

+I also have other smaller projects like LIPS Scheme, that would benefit from me working full time on Open Source.
+I'm also actively promoting Open Source projects using SEO to attract more users, I've even written an article that show how to do that on your own.

+I have list of articles that I want to write that will showcase my Open Source projects, for instance on FreeCodeCamp, where I've written only one article so far.

 ## Tech stack
 I work with:<br/>
 [![JavaScript, TypeScript, HTML, CSS, React, Redux, RegExp, Web Workers, jQuery, Markdown, Emotion, jest, GNU Emacs, Linux, Bash, Git, Vite, Webpack, Docker, MySQL, SQLite, Firebase, Next, GitHub, Vercel, Heroku, CodePen](https://skillicons.dev/icons?i=js,typescript,html,css,svg,react,redux,regex,workers,jquery,md,emotion,jest,emacs,linux,bash,git,vite,webpack,docker,mysql,sqlite,firebase,next,github,vercel,heroku,codepen&perline=7)](https://skillicons.dev)